dropzone/dropzone/new.md

 $("div#myId").dropzone({ url: "/file/post" });
 {% endhighlight %}

-> Don't forget to specify an `url` option if you're not using a form element,
+> Don’t forget to specify an `url` option if you’re not using a form element,
-> since Dropzone doesn't know where to post to without an `action` attribute.
+> since Dropzone doesn’t know where to post to without an `action` attribute.